Staff

 info@factorymediacentre.ca

 Eli Nolet (they/them) is a queer interdisciplinary artist and arts worker from the occupied territories of the Erie, Neutral, Huron-Wendat, Haudenosaunee, and Mississaugas (otherwise known as hamilton, ontario).
-Currently studying at McMaster University, their practice is conceptually focused and questions the binaries of visible/invisible, normative/transgressive.
+Having worked extensively in non-profit and artist-run galleries and centers, they are deeply committed to community-building and equitable access to resources within the arts.

 programming@factorymediacentre.ca